-We welcome a 'full investigation' into this article as various parties have serious questions to answer regarding their conduct and comments which could lead to criminal prosecutions.
+We welcome a 'full investigation' into this article as various parties have serious questions to answer regarding their conduct and comments.

 If you would like help then please contact us on the form bellow and we will contact you shortly.